Concerned about the spread of Ebola, CDC lays out new rules for travelers from Congo, Guinea

-Health officials said experience with previous Ebola outbreaks showed that virus, which is spread through contact with bodily fluids, is highly contagious and can spread quickly among people who come in close contact with a person who has been infected.
+Health officials said experience with previous Ebola outbreaks showed the virus, which is spread through contact with bodily fluids, is highly contagious and can spread quickly among people who come in close contact with a person who has been infected.

-“Timely public health follow-up requires health officials to have immediate access to accurate and complete contact information for travelers as they arrive in the United States,” said CDC Director Dr. Rochelle Walensky in a statement that accompanied the CDC order.
+“Timely public health follow-up requires health officials to have immediate access to accurate and complete contact information for travelers as they arrive in the United States,” said Centers for Disease Control and Prevention Director Rochelle Walensky in a statement that accompanied the CDC order.
 “Inaccurate or incomplete contact information reduces the ability of public health authorities to swiftly protect the health of travelers and the public.
 Any delay in contacting exposed individuals can increase the likelihood of disease spread.”

 As of Feb.
 23, there were eight cases in Congo and nine cases in Guinea, the CDC order said.

-Health officials are focusing on the aviation sector because it " … has the potential to transport people, some of whom may have been exposed to a communicable disease, anywhere across the globe in less than 24 hours,” the order said.
+Health officials are focusing on the aviation sector because it “has the potential to transport people, some of whom may have been exposed to a communicable disease, anywhere across the globe in less than 24 hours,” the order said.

 In addition to collecting contact information, federal officials will require that flights from those countries land at one of six U.S. airports: New York’s John F. Kennedy International; Atlanta’s Hartsfield-Jackson International; Newark’s Liberty International; Chicago’s O’Hare International; Los Angeles International and Washington Dulles International.
 The goal is to have the flights land at airports most equipped to handle flights that may require additional health measures.